qianyisun/Yolov4_guideline.GitHub.io/index.md

 ### 3. Obtaining data
-Consider whether we just introduce the link(https://github.com/theAIGuysCode/OIDv4_ToolKit) and relative video.
-Or do this by myself.
+??Consider whether we just introduce the link(https://github.com/theAIGuysCode/OIDv4_ToolKit) and relative video.
+Or do this by myself.<br>

 ### 4. Training data to obtain model weight
-4.1 pull my notebook into google drive
+4.1 pull my notebook into google drive<br>
-4.2 how to train 这里是直接说打开notebook和看我的视频一步步展示?
+4.2 how to train ??Here is a step-by-step demonstration of opening the notebook and watching my video<br>
-4.3 特别补充下这个要写下文件调节参数的介绍
+4.3 Specially add this to write down the introduction of file adjustment parameters<br>

 ### 5. Testing data on Yolov4 model
-5.1 下载weights到本地
+5.1 Download weights to local computer<br>
 5.2